buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

 entry-points
-   A list of entry-point identifiers of the form name=module#attrs, name is a script name, module is a module name, and a attrs is a (possibly dotted) name of an object wihin the module.
+   A list of entry-point identifiers of the form name=module#attrs, name is a script name, module is a module name, and a attrs is a (possibly dotted) name of an object within the module.
 This option is useful when working with distributions that don't declare entry points, such as distributions not written to work with setuptools.